StackVista/stackstate-docs/setup/agent/docker.md

 ### Metrics

-The metrics listed below are retrieved for containers.
+StackState Agent V2 will retrieve the metrics listed below for containers.
 Telemetry for hosts and processes, as well as network traffic telemetry for network connections between processes/containers/services is also retrieved.

 **Metrics for containers**